Security

 The Biggest Security Threat Sits In Your Chair

 Businesses spend considerable money on firewalls, antivirus software, and security hardware.
 Then someone clicks a link in a phishing email, and none of it matters.
-This isn’t a criticism of the people involved, it’s a reflection of how attackers actually work.
+This isn’t a criticism of the people involved; it’s a reflection of how attackers actually work.
 Technical security controls are well understood and increasingly difficult to breach directly.
 Targeting people

 The Biggest Security Threat Sits In Your Chair Read More »